By: Tony Traficante, ISDA Contributing Editor

 The call came early on a morning in 1960.
 I was at the airstrip waiting to make my final jump with the famed 101st Airborne Division.

-After a few days to visit family, we departed from McGuire Air Force Base, New Jersey on the way to “La Patria dei miei Genitori,” the homeland of my parents.
+After visiting family for a few days, we departed from McGuire Air Force Base, New Jersey on the way to “La Patria dei miei Genitori,” the homeland of my parents.

 The flight took hours with a brief stop in Iceland, then landed to refuel in the Azores–a group of islands in the Atlantic about 900 miles west of Portugal.
 After a few hours, we were on the way.

-It was a first international military assignment, and I was headed for the Southern European Task Force, in Verona, Italy.
+It was my first international military assignment, and I was headed for the Southern European Task Force, in Verona, Italy.

 In a way, this trip may have been foretold, by taking Italian classes in high school and at the University of Pitt.

 But there was a lifetime of speaking Basilicata, a southern regional Italian dialect, before that.